catalingheorghe/cpp-luxoft-c003/notes-module3.md

 #### Explicit keyword

-For ctor, adding `explicit` tells the compiler to not user it in an implicit chain of constructor conversions.
+For ctor, adding `explicit` tells the compiler to not use it in an implicit chain of constructor conversions.

 ```